andrewjmead/wpsites/README.md

 ### Exploring the default config file

-To get started, let's take a look at the default config file that got created when you initially ran `wpsites config`.
+To get started, let's take a look at the default config file that was created when you initially ran `wpsites config`.

-Here's the entirity of the default config file.
+Here's the entirety of the default config file.

 ```php
 <?php